kamwoh/Car-Model-Classification/README.md

 ## Notes

-1. Due to resource constraint, experiment on V3 only performed using ResNeXt50.
+1. Experiment on V3 only performed using ResNeXt50.

 ## Reference